SETA Corporation

-was a Japanese computer gaming company, founded on October 1, 1985 and dissolved on February 9, 2009.
-SETA was headquartered in Kōtō, Tokyo, with a branch in Las Vegas, Nevada.
+was a Japanese video game developer and publisher based in Kōtō, Tokyo.
+It was founded on October 1, 1985 and dissolved on February 9, 2009.
+A branch was located in Las Vegas, Nevada.

-SETA developed and published games for consoles such as the Nintendo Entertainment System and the Super Nintendo Entertainment System.
+SETA developed and published games for various gaming platforms since the original NES and the Super NES.
+It produced games primarily in Japan, but also in North America, focusing on golf and puzzles.
+SETA is commonly recognized for developing a variety of custom hardware to enhance games for Nintendo consoles, including enhancement chips, a modem, and a bio sensor.
 It created development tools for Nintendo's consoles.
-It made games in North America but mainly Japan, focusing on golf and puzzles.
-It developed the Aleck 64 arcade system, based on the Nintendo 64 console.
-SETA also assisted in the production of the SSV arcade system, alongside Sammy and Visco.
+SETA also developed the Aleck 64 arcade system, based on the Nintendo 64 console.
+Additionally, SETA assisted in the production of the SSV arcade system, collaborating with Sammy and Visco.

 In 1999, Aruze became the parent company.
 SETA withdrew from the game business in 2004 after releasing Legend of Golfer on the GameCube.
-The company announced its closure in December 2008 due to Japan's declining economic state.
+The company announced its closure in December 2008 due to Japan's declining economic conditions.
 SETA officially closed on January 23, 2009, with Aruze absorbing the company's assets.
 It was subsequently liquidated at the Tokyo District Court on May 25, 2009.